 There’s a lot of germs and bacteria in this world, and you want your baby near as little of that as possible.
 You can ask your friends and family to wash their hands before touching your baby to help keep illness at bay.
-Another thing you can do to reduce exposure to germs is sterilize your baby’s bottles.
+Another thing you can do to reduce exposure to germs is to sterilize your baby’s bottles.

-This Baby Brezza sterilizer review will let you know all the details on this model of sterilizer.
+This Baby Brezza Sterilizer review will let you know all the details on this model of sterilizer.
 By learning the ins and outs of this model, you’ll be able to figure out if it is right for you.

 The Baby Brezza sterilizer earns an overall 4 out of 5 stars.
 It promises to eliminate 99.9 percent of germs during its 8-minute steam session.
-And it also addresses one of the complaints moms have about sterilizers — dealing with wet bottles after they’ve been sterilized.
+And it also addresses one of the complaints moms have about bottle sterilizers — dealing with wet bottles after they’ve been sterilized.
 This product has a setting for drying bottles.

 With this product, you’ll get: